A positive attitude. We’re serious! A sense of openness & a desire to learn are truly the most important things you can bring to this training.

 They’re quite varied in subject matter – so you can choose areas of your particular interest.
 Again, these are recommended, but not required, and listed in no particular order:

 Breath.
 The New Science of a Lost Art.
-James Nestor (This should be required reading for all yoga teachers.)
+James Nestor (This should be required reading for anyone who breathes.)

 Yoga Anatomy, 2nd Edition.
 Leslie Kaminoff & Amy Matthews (This is a standard text to introduce yoga teachers to the basics of anatomy.)